justinpferdner/justinpferdner.github.io/_posts/2023-12-11-eda-for-project.md

 ![boxplot of price by county](/assets/images/eda/home_price_by_county.png)

 This visual is informative in that it helps us clearly see the differences in home prices between counties.
 Summit County and Wasatch County have higher medians, whereas Salt Lake and Utah County have lower median home prices.
+This could be because Summit and Wasatch County have most of the ski towns in them, and those areas are more expensive.
+Also, living closer to the wasatch front gets more expensive.

 ### Scatterplot Price by Square Feet